"We'd love to tell you more about this one, but it doesn't screen for critics until later in the week, which is never a good sign. "

 - G.I.
 Joe: The Rise of Cobra was not screened for critics.
 They had this to say on the matter:

-- It's more or less standard practice now for studios to not screen most horror movies for critics, unless it's something like Drag Me to Hell.
+- It's more or less standard practice now for studios to not screen most horror movies for critics, unless it's something like Drag Me to Hell or Oculus.
 Studios believe critics just universally hate horror films, and with good cause.

-- Bizarrely, the Bratz movie was screened for critics, despite what people expected.
+- Bizarrely averted with the Bratz movie which, surprisingly, was screened for critics, despite what people expected.
 The result was what you'd think it was.

 - 2002's The Adventures of Pluto Nash may well have been the genesis of the current trend towards shutting out advance review of particularly heinous filmmaking.